New CCBC parking regulations in effect for Fall 2014

 c.
 Part-time/adjunct faculty members and temp hourly employees will be issued a temporary parking permit that is renewable each year.

-•Employees should place the “hang tag” on their rear view mirror with the numbers facing the front of the vehicle.
+E. A current CCBC Faculty/Staff Parking permit must be properly displayed at all times.
+Employees should place the “hang tag” on their rear view mirror with the numbers facing the front of the vehicle.

-I. Securing or using parking permits through misrepresentation or fraud will result in the loss of parking privileges.
+G. Securing or using parking permits through misrepresentation or fraud will result in the loss of parking privileges.

 ARTICLE IV: PARKING AND TRAFFIC REGULATIONS